IM56/CPPBC_Vapor/README.md

 Every <b>Game</b> is identified by a unique <b>ID number</b> and features a </b>title</b>, a brief <b>description</b> and a <b>price</b>.

-At start up, the user
+At start up, the user is presented with a menu, where they can:
+1. View All Games (outputs a list of all games to the screen)
+2. Login
+Q. Quit (this closes the program)

+Should an AdminUser log in, they will be presented with the option to: